StrawChannel95/apocalyptic-wonderland.github.io/README.md

 A: Yes.
 To start in the Mojave Wasteland, select "just a memory" when prompted, "Is this now, or just a memory?" immediately after leaving the vault.

-Q: Can I install Old Old World with Vortex?
+Q: Can I install Apocalyptic Wonderland with Vortex?

 A: No. Wabbajack is inherently incompatible with Vortex.